jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Using the formula to calculate income and expenditure (1) A person uses the formula in subsection (2) for each valuation period described in subsection (3)(b) that this subpart applies to them.
 A positive amount from the formula is a person's income for their fair dividend rate hedge portions.
 A negative amount from the formula is a person's expenditure for their fair dividend rate hedge portions.
 Formula
-(2) The formula for determining a person's income and expenditure for their fair dividend rate hedge portions is––FDR portions' value × 0.05 × valuation perioddays in the year.
+(2) The formula for determining a person's income and expenditure for their fair dividend rate hedge portions is—FDR portions' value × 0.05 × valuation perioddays in the year.
 Definition of items in formula
-(3) In the formula,––
+(3) In the formula,—
   (a) FDR portions' value is the market value of a person's fair dividend rate hedge portions at the start of a relevant valuation period in New Zealand currency:
   (b) valuation period is the number of days in whichever of the following periods is relevant:
     (i) the period described in section EM 1(1)(a)(ii):